SummerS-tars/Practice_ICS/1_ClassNote/5_MachineLevelProgramRepresentation.md

 #### Runtime Stack(运行时栈)

 Stack structure provides the LIFO principle of memory management
-witch plays a crucial role in the invocation of processes
+witch plays a crucial role in the invocation of procedures
 *(actually in many other language, it is the same)*

 stack grows from high address to low address
-when Process `P` invokes Process `Q`
+when procedure `P` invokes procedure `Q`
-`P` and all the process in the invoking chain will be suspended(挂起)
+`P` and all the procedure in the invoking chain will be suspended(挂起)
 *(we can just regard this as we don't pay attention to these temporary)*
-and we just need to pay attention to the process `Q` right now
+and we just need to pay attention to the procedure `Q` right now
-it can allocate new spaces for local variables or another processes
+it can allocate new spaces for local variables or another procedures
 when we finished `Q`, we can just releases the space of it and return to `P`

 and we can stare in the stack to find what it is doing right now
 just as what we have mentioned ([here](#233-stack-operation栈操作))
 we just to move the pointer to the top of the stack to manage the stack
 more clearly, we can say:
-we sub specific value from `%rsp` to allocate space for the process
+we sub specific value from `%rsp` to allocate space for the procedure
 and add specific value to `%rsp` to free the space

 ##### Stack Frame